 Can I use property management billing software for a small portfolio?

-Yes, billing software is highly beneficial for small portfolios.
-Many platforms offer tiered pricing or free core features for smaller landlords.
-Automation helps small investors look professional and scale their business without being overwhelmed by paperwork.
+Yes, utility management software is highly beneficial for small portfolios.
+Many platforms offer tiered pricing or free core features for small-scale portfolios.
+Automation helps investors look professional and scale their business without being overwhelmed by paperwork.

 What is the difference between utility billing and utility management?

 Utility billing focuses on invoicing tenants for their share of expenses.
-Utility management is a broader term that includes tracking usage data, identifying leaks or inefficiencies, and managing the accounts payable process with utility providers.
+Utility management encompasses tracking usage data, identifying leaks or inefficiencies, and managing accounts payable with utility providers.

 Is it better to use ACH or credit cards for collecting utility payments?